In-patient luxury rehab center in Thailand

 7. Reduced speech (alogia)

 Alogia, or “poverty of speech,” is a lack of conversation or the inability to speak.
-People with alogia may not speak at all, or they do very little due to impairment in their brains.
-Someone with alogia may use fewer words, answer only what is directly asked, and speak in a way that others perceive as repetitive or vague.
+People with alogia either do not speak at all, or they do very little due to impairment in their brains.
+An individual with alogia uses fewer words, answers solely what is directly asked, and speaks in a way that others perceive as repetitive or vague.

-People with alogia may have slurred speech or a dull facial expression during the conversation.
-While alogia doesn’t affect the body or physical health, it can lead to behavioral effects such as social isolation, anger and frustration over not being able to express better, bizarre behaviors, and depression.
+People with alogia have slurred speech or a dull facial expression during the conversation.
+While alogia doesn’t affect the body or physical health, it leads to behavioral effects such as social isolation, anger and frustration over not being able to express better, bizarre behaviors, and depression.

 8. Lack of desire to communicate with others (asociality)

 Asociality is the lack of motivation or desire to engage in social interaction.
 A person with residual schizophrenia prefers solitary activities instead.
-Asociality can go hand in hand with avolition.
+Asociality goes hand in hand with avolition.

 Being asocial has many physical effects because it increases the risk of health problems ranging from being overweight or obese to a higher risk of Alzheimer’s disease, and cardiovascular conditions.
 People with this symptom tend to be quiet and reserved and go to extra lengths to avoid communicating or interacting with friends, colleagues, family, or acquaintances.

-What are the risk factors of residual schizophrenia?
+What are the risk factors for residual schizophrenia?

-Risk factors of residual schizophrenia are difficult to define mainly because the causes of this condition are unclear.
-Some people are more susceptible to schizophrenia than others.
-The most significant risk factors of residual schizophrenia are listed below:
+Risk factors for residual schizophrenia are difficult to define mainly because the causes of this condition are unclear.
+The most significant risk factors of residual schizophrenia are listed below.

-• Taking drugs: substance abuse makes a person more likely to have residual schizophrenia.
-The risk is higher for people who use hallucinogenic or mind-altering drugs such as ecstasy, PCP, and others.
+• Taking drugs: Substance abuse makes a person more likely to have residual schizophrenia.
+The risk is higher for people who use hallucinogenic or mind-altering drugs such as ecstasy or PCP.

-• Pregnancy and birth complications: malnutrition during pregnancy may increase the risk of residual schizophrenia in a child.
+• Pregnancy and birth complications: Malnutrition during pregnancy increases the risk of residual schizophrenia in a child.
 The same happens with exposure to toxins and viruses because they affect brain development.

 How is residual schizophrenia diagnosed?